ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 {: #qsc-curl-steps}

-When making a call to the the a quantum safe enabled endpoint via curl request, you will need to suse specific to ensure that the request successfully goes through.
+When making a call to the the a quantum safe enabled endpoint via curl request, you will need to use specific flags to ensure that the request successfully goes through.
 The following table contains a list of flags that are required when making a quantum safe curl request.